Hubert Hahne

 Hubert Hahne (/de/; 28 March 1935 – 24 April 2019) was a racing driver from Germany.
 He was the older brother of Armin Hahne, as well as the uncle of Jörg van Ommen.

 Career

-He participated in five Formula One World Championship Grands Prix, two of those at the wheel of Formula Two cars, and one non-Championship Formula One race.
+Hahne participated in five Formula One World Championship Grands Prix, two of those at the wheel of Formula Two cars, and one non-Championship Formula One race.

-Hahne was successful in touring car racing, including the European Touring Car Championship.
-In 1966, he raced a BMW New Class 2000TI.
+Hahne was successful in touring car racing, including the European Touring Car Championship, which he won in 1966 with a BMW New Class 2000TI.
 In the six-hour "Großer Preis der Tourenwagen" on 3 July 1966, an Alfa Romeo GTA had lowered the Nürburgring touring car race lap record to 10:08.9.
 A month later, in a support race for the 1966 German Grand Prix, Hahne was the first to lap the Nürburgring in under 10 minutes in a touring car, in 9:58.5.